What to expect from your first visits at Spark Chiropractic:

 The nervous system (via the spinal cord) is a direct conduit from the brain to the rest of the body.
 By making specific adjustments to the spine, chiropractors ensure that this system functions without impairment.
 Since the nervous system is responsible for running all the other systems in the body, it is vital to your state of overall wellness.

-By clearing your spine, your nervous system can function properly.
+By clearing your spine, chiropractic care ensures that your nervous system can function properly.
 Many common conditions (and aches and pains) are cleared in this vitalistic way, without pharmaceuticals, surgical intervention or side effect.

 Working with this delicate system does not require a lot of force.
 You don’t have to “try to relax” in order to receive the adjustment.
 The adjustments at Spark Chiropractic are specific, low-force impulses that work with your body’s reflex patterns.